JindouDai/H2H-GCN/README.md

 #### optional arguments:
     --task                  which tasks to train on, 'lp' or 'nc'
     --dataset               which dataset to use, 'disease_lp' or 'disease_nc'
-    --model                 which model to use, 'H2HGCN' or 'HGCN'
+    --model                 which model to use
     --lr                    learning rate for Euclidean parameters
     --lr_stie               learning rate for the Stiefel parameters
     --normalize-feats       whether to normalize input node features